Shipstr/full-stack-code-challenge/README.md

 *We expect this exercise to take 2-4 hours at the most.* If you ran out of time, please comment on what remains to be done in the README.

-Since this is a fullstack challenge, we are looking for styling and responsiveness matching the mockup in the root directory.

 # Back-end Portion

 Please utilize the Rails app to store, look up and update rates from shipping service providers.
 The app has the following models:

 #### Provider Model
 * A model to represent a shipping service provider.
-It has following attributes:
+It has the following attributes:
   * Name of company
-  * A flat rate
+  * A flat rate as a float value

 #### Rates Model
 * A model to represent shipping rates that each provider has (different from the provider's flat rate).
-It has following attributes:
+It has the following attributes:
-  * Rate as float value
+  * Rate as a float value
   * Origin, as two-letter country code
   * Destination, as two-letter country code
   * Relationship to the shipping provider

+The app uses sqlite as the datastore.

 #### Requirements
 * Create a way to load the CSV's service_provider_data.csv and rate_data.csv into the database using these models.